Three Millfield students represented Great Britain in the junior athletics team at the Manchester International in August.

-Our excellent facilities (11 full sized pitches and three training areas) and team of 19 coaches, including newly appointed UEFA Pro License coach Darren Robinson and two UEFA A and three UEFA B licenced coaches, enable every student to maximise his or her skill and fulfil their potential.
+Our excellent facilities (11 full sized pitches and three training areas) and team of 19 coaches and two UEFA A and three UEFA B licenced coaches, enable every student to maximise his or her skill and fulfil their potential.
 Players are monitored during the season and first team players in particular are given strict training guidelines.

 We offer football from Year 9 through to Upper Sixth.
 The 1st XI train up to six days a week which includes playing one match.
 All other teams train at least three times per week and play one match.
 Players who wish to excel in football are nurtured from Year 9, and if they show promise are put into the performance programme, which includes specialised goal-keeping coaching, strength & conditioning sessions, one on one coaching in the form of PS sessions or rotation card, psychological, physiotherapy and performance analyst support.
 Players who do not fall into this bracket are provided with excellent coaching that ensures each session is fun and game orientated.